Shuting-sli2/OxyTradePost/README.md

       - In .env file, set MONGODB_URL=mongodb+srv://your-db-connection
 		*Note: 1) After setting up your account in MongoDB, choose ‘connect to application’, then proceed to step b & c.
 2) Then copy the URI String from the MongoDB       clipboard.
 MAKE SURE to remove the angle brackets "<"and ">" around <password> when replacing your password from the URI.
 Also, you should use user password,       not account password.

-You don’t have to, but might also want to:
-1. Download MongoDB compass to view data in database: https://www.mongodb.com/try/download/compass —-------------—-------------—-------------—-------------—-------------—------------- A documentation of other libraries installed: npm install mongodb npm install express npm install axios npm install redux react-redux npm install mongoose npm install dotenv npm install jsonwebtoken npm install cloudinary npm install cors npm install socket.io npm install bcryptjs npm install --save-dev cross-env npm install --save express-async-handler npm install --save react-images-upload npm i socket.io-client npm install eslint@7 --save-dev
+Other things:
+1. Download MongoDB compass to view data in database: https://www.mongodb.com/try/download/compass
+2. A documentation of other libraries installed:
+	1. npm install mongodb
+	2. npm install express
+	3. npm install axios
+	4. npm install redux react-redux
+	5. npm install mongoose
+	6. npm install dotenv
+	7. npm install jsonwebtoken
+	8. npm install cloudinary
+	9. npm install cors
+	10. npm install socket.io
+	11. npm install bcryptjs
+	12. npm install --save-dev cross-env
+	13. npm install --save express-async-handler
+	14. npm install --save react-images-upload
+	15. npm i socket.io-client
+	16. npm install eslint@7 --save-dev